MarcinBas/api_mt/index.md

  - Open your desktop version of Trados Studio 2021™.
  - Go to **Add-ins > RWS AppStore**.
 Search for **Google API Validator** and download it.
 By default, it is saved in the following destination: C:\Users\User1\AppData\Roaming\SDL Community\AppStore Integration\Downloads\GoogleApiValidator.Setup.zip.

-In your system the \Users\User1 part of the path shown here will most likely be different.
+In your system, the \Users\User1 part of the path shown here will most likely be different.
 The path has been included here as an example, not a precise indication of the .zip file location.

- - Install the file by clicking it and follow the on-screen commands.
+ - Install the file by clicking it and following the on-screen commands.

  - After the plugin is installed, restart Trados Studio 2021™.
 The plugin is now ready for use.